aparcar/openwrt-docker/README.md

 ## `rootfs`

-An unpackaged version of OpenWrts rootf for different architectures.
+An unpackaged version of OpenWrt's rootfs for different architectures.
 The `./rootfs` folder requires slight modifications to work within Docker, additional files for the rootfs should be added there before building.